All Episodes

 The American Bar Association gave him its highest possible rating.

-His standing committee on the federal judiciary conducted an extraordinarily thorough assessment, soliciting input from almost 500 people, including his judicial colleagues.
+Its standing committee on the federal judiciary conducted an extraordinarily thorough assessment, soliciting input from almost 500 people, including his judicial colleagues.

-Lisa Blatt, who has argued more cases before the Supreme Court than any other woman in history testified, quote, by any objective measure, Judge Kavanaugh is clearly qualified to serve on the Supreme Court.
+Lisa Blatt, who has argued more cases before the Supreme Court than any other woman in history, testified, quote, by any objective measure, Judge Kavanaugh is clearly qualified to serve on the Supreme Court.

 His opinions are invariably thoughtful and fair.

-Ms. Blatt, who clerked for and is an ardent admirer of Justice Ginsburg and who is, in her own words, an unapologetic defender of a woman's right to choose, says that Judge Kavanaugh fits within the mainstream of legal thought.
+Ms. Blatt, who clerked for and is an ardent admirer of Justice Ginsburg and who is, in her own words, an unapologetic defender of a woman's right to choose, said that Judge Kavanaugh fits within the mainstream of legal thought.

 She also observed that Judge Kavanaugh is remarkably committed to promoting women in the legal profession.